EvictionLab/eviction-lab-website/content/eviction-tracking/indiana.md

 {{% report_chart id="avg" data="/uploads/indiana_barchart.csv" %}}

-# Changes in eviction filings
+# Trends in eviction filings

-Eviction filings in Indiana were significantly above historical average in January and February of 2020.<sup>1</sup> Filings began to drop in March, and remained well below average between April and July 2020, after which filings increased.
+This plot shows monthly eviction filings in Indiana over the last year.
+Filings are displayed relative to the pre-pandemic average for the same set of months.
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Eviction filing data for Indiana were collected by [LSC](https://www.lsc.gov/).
 Historical averages cover the years 2016-2019.